Regd.No.: 126198/071/072

 In order to be safe from AMS (Acute Mountain Sickness), it is crucial and required to take a day or two of rest while at this altitude.
 You must also consume a lot of liquids to stay hydrated.
 Today, you might choose to take a trek up to the Everest View Hotel in Namche, which is recognized as the tallest hotel in the world at 3,880 meters.
 You may expect to see Mt.
 Everest and the spectacular AmaDablam peak during the 2- to 3-hour journey at this hotel.

-Further, the another great choice is also to climb Namche Hill for a view of Namche from above, including Mt.
+Further, another great choice is to climb Namche Hill for a view of Namche from above, including Mt.
 Everest, Lhotse, Tawache, Tarmasarku, Kwangde, and AmaDablam peaks.
 You may also go to the informative museum to learn more about the Khumbu area.
 You can visit the bazaar's great shops after finishing the trek.
 Normally, on Saturdays when the major market is held, this area is crowded with residents and trekkers.
 Overnight at the lodge in Namche bazaar.

 Food